 Put yourself in your

-killers clients shoes
+killers customers shoes

 In “Any Old Port in a Storm” the murder takes places in a winery.
 The murderer is a wine connoisseur and in order to understand how the killing took place Columbo immerses himself in the world of wine.
 The knowledge he gains from his research allows him to solve the case and determine where the body was stored.
 The research also created a huge amount of empathy between Columbo and the killer.